hvy/nlp-evaluator/src/main/resources/models/README.md

 ## POS Tagger Models

-The POS tagger models files (.tagger files and their corresponding .props files) should be put in this directory which can be downloaded [here](http://nlp.stanford.edu/software/tagger.shtml).
+The POS tagger models files (.tagger files and their corresponding .props files) should be put in this directory.
+They can be downloaded [here](http://nlp.stanford.edu/software/tagger.shtml).

 ### Note